finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio.
+            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var parameters = new TransactionQueryParameters(); // TransactionQueryParameters | The query parameters which control how the output transactions are built. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to build the transactions.
-Defaults to the current              datetime if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"Trade\" domain to decorate onto              the transactions.
-These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Trade/strategy/quantsignal\". (optional) var filter = filter_example;  // string | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)
+            var code = code_example;  // string | The code of the portfolio
+            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
+The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
+Order the results by these fields.
+Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
+When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
+When paginating, limit the number of returned results to this many. (optional) var propertyKeys = new List<string>(); // List<string> | Optional.
+Keys for the transaction or instrument property values that will be decorated onto the transactions.
+No properties will be decorated if none are specified. (optional) var filter = filter_example;  // string | Optional.
+Expression to filter the result set (optional) var parameters = new TransactionQueryParameters(); // TransactionQueryParameters | Optional.
+Transaction query parameters (optional)

             try
             {
-                // Build transactions
+                // Build output transactions
-                VersionedResourceListOfOutputTransaction result = apiInstance.BuildTransactions(scope, code, parameters, asAt, propertyKeys, filter);
+                VersionedResourceListOfOutputTransaction result = apiInstance.BuildTransactions(scope, code, asAt, sortBy, start, limit, propertyKeys, filter, parameters);
                 Debug.WriteLine(result);
             }
             catch (Exception e)